Piax Tablets is a brand of medicine containing the active ingredient clopidogrel.

 Piax film-coated tablets are white, film-coated, round, biconvex, beveled edge tablets debossed with "M" on one side of the tablet and "C27" on the other side.

-Piax film-coated tablets are packaged in blister packs of 28 tablets.
+Piax film-coated tablets are packaged in blister packs of 28 tablets and HDPE bottles of 280 tablets.

 The inactive ingredients are: